yeschilli/auto-vwifi/index.md

 - Credentials are stored locally in the browser's secure storage

+- Communication only with VIT's authentication server

 - No data is transmitted to external servers

-- All communication is directly with the VOLSBB authentication server

 ## License